Pocket Radar Review

 It stores the last 25 readings in its memory for you to scroll through.
 Pretty convenient if you want, say, your kid to throw five pitches uninterrupted, where you can read the readings afterward.

 At 60% of the cost of the cheapest Stalker gun, the $300 price point makes the Pocket Radar more accessible to the casual coach.
 You don’t have to be a college coach or scout anymore to have a radar gun.
 I’m not saying all casual coaches can afford $300, but it’s sure more palatable to spend $300 than $500 on a gun.

 Pocket Radar Cons

 Honestly, I can’t think of a single one.
-I guess I wish it was cheaper even than $300 but that’s kind of like saying “I wish Nike shoes were only 10 bucks!”
+I wish it were cheaper even than $300, but that’s kind of like saying “I wish Nike shoes were only ten bucks!”

 Pocket Radar Most Common Uses: